savicario/addis-ababa-hydroserver-training-2026/README.md

 **Workshop: Piloting Interoperable Hydrometeorological Data Systems for Multi-Hazard Early Warning Systems**

 This repository contains the materials for the [HydroServer](https://hydroserver.org/) version 1.11 training to be held in Addis Ababa, Ethiopia, on September 14–17, 2026, as part of the Workshop *"Piloting Interoperable Hydrometeorological Data Systems for Multi-Hazard Early Warning Systems"* for the National Hydrological Services of Uganda, Rwanda, Ethiopia, and Kenya.
-The HydroServer training will take place on September 15 and will consist of four sessions.
+TThe HydroServer training will take place on September 15, 2026, and will consist of four sessions.

 Each country folder contains subfolders for the exercises.
 Each exercise folder includes the code and sample data tailored to that specific country.